hmunye/konsider/server/README.md

 │   │   ├── services                    		# Contains business logic and service functions
 │   │   └── utils
 │   │       ├── cookie.rs               		# Handles the creation of cookies with customizable flags and security settings
-│   │       ├── json_extractor.rs       		# Wrapper for axum's Json to extract and parse JSON data from requests │   │       ├── jwt
+│   │       ├── json_extractor.rs       		# Wrapper for axum::Json to customize errors
+│   │       ├── jwt
 │   │       │   ├── claims.rs           		# Defines the structure for JWT claims
 │   │       │   ├── decode.rs           		# Function for decoding and validating JWT tokens